pyvisa/pyvisa/docs/source/advanced/backends.rst

 method to implement and what API to expose.

-A **complete** implementation of a VISA Library requires a lot of functions (basically almost all level 2 functions as described in :ref:`architecture` (there is also a complete list at the bottom of this page).
+A **complete** implementation of a VISA Library requires a lot of functions (basically almost all level 2 functions as described in :ref:`advanced-architecture` (there is also a complete list at the bottom of this page).
 But a working implementation does not require all of them.

 As a **very minimum** set you need: